The Make-a-Face Game

 Introduction

-This lesson will help your child develop social-emotional skills while playing a game that involves making silly faces.
+This activity will help your child develop social-emotional skills while playing a game that involves making silly faces.

 Activity